 If you answered yes, well you just got your wish!
 WWW Virtual Library was created by Tim Berners Lee, and even though it’s not exactly a secret search engine cause it’s on the clearnet, it still is quite literally a virtual library.

-Now, it also is the oldest data achieve on the internet, and even though it’s not as user-friendly or graphic-rich as the Billion dollar Google.com; it’s known to provide much better, research-oriented and data-rich information on just about any topic including Law, Agriculture, Fashion, Drama ah you name it.
+Now, it also is the oldest data achieve on the internet, and even though it’s not as user-friendly or graphic-rich as Billion dollar Google.com; it’s known to provide much better, research-oriented, and data-rich information on just about any topic including Law, Agriculture, Fashion, Drama ah you name it.

 It’s run by a group of volunteers across the globe, and they even accept new members if you’re an expert in something or a specific field and would like to contribute; unlike the centralized Google.